The city of Tampa is always up for a challenge.

-After preliminary research, Drinkard was convinced PODS for Business would make a perfect solution.
-He approached PODS Moving and Storage, which agreed on a sponsorship arrangement.
+After preliminary research, Drinkard was convinced PODS containers would make a perfect solution and approached PODS, which agreed on a sponsorship arrangement.
 The company has donated 10 containers each year since Winter Village began in 2016.
-At the end of each Winter Village, PODS Moving and Storage carts away the containers and stores them until the following season.
+At the end of each Winter Village, PODS transports away the containers and stores them until the following season.
 Tampa Downtown Partnership stores their Winter Village supplies, such as signage, in one of the PODS containers, so it’s all ready for setup when delivered for a fresh season.

 “The PODS containers and the European-style holiday market really adds to our Winter Village,” says Kelsy Van Camp, director of marketing and communications at Tampa Downtown Partnership.
 “The ability for us to offer such retail downtown has a huge impact and for retailers too.
 It gives them the confidence to evaluate more permanent brick-and-mortar opportunities downtown.
 The PODS and the Winter Village have really enhanced the holiday experience within Tampa’s Downtown,” Van Camp adds.

 To make Winter Village an even bigger draw, Tampa Downtown Partnership decided to complement the pop-up retail units by relocating another seasonal attraction: a skating rink.
 By moving the skating rink closer to the waterfront and creating its new “shack structure”, residents, workers, and visitors could more easily enjoy the attraction.